NMeJa/HotkeyScenes/README.md

-#you can use shift + number (0-9) in the upper part of the keyboard to quickly change between scenes!
+#You can use "Shift + Number" (0-9) in the upper part of the keyboard to quickly change between Scenes!